-Although not required for admission to the medical laboratory science tracks in clinical laboratory science and histotechnology, eight credits of organic chemistry, eight credits of physics, cell biology, and six credits of social sciences are suggested electives for those students interested in applying to medical, dental, or other graduate programs.
+Although not required for admission to the medical laboratory science tracks in clinical laboratory science and histotechnology, eight credits of physics and cell biology are recommended for those students interested in applying to medical, dental, or other graduate programs.

 Direct Admit Program